Commentary

 The process is both iterative and highly scientific, hence the “smart” in our BMO AM Canadian Smart Alpha Equity Fund.
 It refers to a proprietary research-driven model that blends fundamental and quantitative insights.
 First, the fund aggregates the data needed to judge a security’s attractiveness.
 Then it runs proprietary sector models, analyzes the security through multiple perspectives, checks for broader portfolio issues, and allows for a final PM review to unearth any hidden tail risks.
 This disciplined approach is what enables the fund to potentially exceed the benchmark’s return—a feat it has accomplished since inception.

 In fact, the strategy has consistently delivered on three core mandates: alpha generation, risk control and yield.
-Its 9.25% annualized total returns since inception (June 17, 2011) have surpassed the benchmark by 2.16%, yet the portfolio has also maintained a 0.83 beta.3 For added benefit, the reduced volatility and excess returns are complemented by cash flow: a 3.6% annualized yield since inception that is delivered consistently through high-quality portfolio holdings.
+Its 9.25% annualized total returns since inception (June 17, 2011) have surpassed the benchmark by 2.16%, yet the portfolio has also maintained a 0.83 beta.6 For added benefit, the reduced volatility and excess returns are complemented by cash flow: a 3.6% annualized yield since inception that is delivered consistently through high-quality portfolio holdings.

 Case study: a diamond in the ruff

 How does the portfolio manage to hit all three targets—risk control, alpha generation and solid cash flow?
 The answer goes to the root of the strategy: that lower risk stocks tend to “win” by avoiding losses.
-They also tend to be underappreciated by asset managers for reasons that have nothing to with their fundamental value.
+They also tend to be underappreciated by asset managers for reasons that have nothing to with their fundamental value.For example, Hydro One, a utility company, is a portfolio holding that exemplifies the low volatility anomaly in action.
+We have held the stock for more than six years, yet in all that time, sellside analysts lacked any belief in the company.
+We saw this trend manifest in two measures:

 1. “Hold” was the most common rating on the stock, denoted by light blue bars in the table below.